Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 13 trips per day across all routes, equating to approximately two weekly trips per individual stop.
+In 2021 Census data, 10.5% of residents worked from home, potentially due to COVID-19 conditions.
+Service frequency averages 13 trips daily across all routes, translating to roughly two weekly trips per stop.

 Frequently Asked Questions - Transport